 Their natural sweetness pairs well with many different seasonings, and they can be enjoyed in both savory and sweet dishes.

 Some popular ways to enjoy sweet potatoes include:

 - Sweet potato chips: Peeled, thinly sliced, and baked.

 - Sweet potato fries: Peeled, cut into wedges or matchsticks, and baked.

 - Sweet potato toast: Cut into thin slices, toasted, and topped with ingredients like nut butter or avocado.

 - Mashed sweet potatoes: Peeled, boiled, and mashed with milk and seasoning.

 - Baked sweet potatoes: Baked whole in the oven until fork-tender.

-- Sweet potato hash: Peeled, diced, and cooked with onion in a pan.
+- Sweet potato hash: Peeled, diced, and cooked with onion and peppers in a pan.

 - Spiralized sweet potatoes: Cut into spirals, sautéed, and sauced.